dansanderson/easyasm65/README.md

 Sets the output file and mode when assembling to disk. `<mode>` can be `cbm` (PRG with address), `plain` (PRG without address), or `runnable` (bootstrap routine).

+`cbm` and `plain` must be followed by assignment of the program counter before the first instruction, e.g. `* = $1600`. `runnable` sets a default starting program counter, which can optionally be reassigned.

+A source file can provide more than one `!to` directive to create multiple files.
+Each file will contain the segments defined up to the next `!to` directive, or to the end of the source file otherwise.
+Note that none of the segments in the program are allowed to overlap, even when being saved to separate files, so that the program can also be assembled to memory.

+Assembling to disk will report an error if any instructions or data appear before the first `!to` directive.
+This is not an error when assembling to memory.

 EasyAsm directives that refer to files on disk use the current "default disk" unit.
 Use the `SET DEF` command to change the default disk.

 ### `!byte` or `!8`, `!word` or `!16`, `!32`